List of awards and nominations received by Within Temptation: Echo Awards

 The ECHO Music Awards were organized in 1992 by German Phonoakademie, the cultural institute of the German Music Industry Association (BVMI) to recognize national and international successful works, and winners are determined by representatives of record companies, music publishers, artists, critics and other professionals within the German music industry.
 Within Temptation received one nomination.

 Edison Awards

 The Edison Awards are an annual Dutch music prize awarded by NVPI, being the Dutch equivalent of the Grammy Awards.
-Within Temptation has won two awards out of three nominations.
+Within Temptation has won three awards out of four nominations.

 Independent Music Companies Association Awards

 The Independent Music Companies Association Awards (or IMPALA Awards) recognizes the best European independent musical releases of the year.
 The winners are defined by a jury based on artistic merit alone.
 Within Temptation has received one nomination.

 Loudwire Music Awards

 The Loudwire Music Awards are annually held by the online magazine Loudwire, in which covers hard rock and heavy metal music.
 The nominated works are selected by the editors and the winners by public vote.
 Within Temptation has won two awards and lead vocalist Sharon den Adel as well.